The key to Successful Media Mix Modelling

 Media mix modelling (MMM) is an established statistical technique in the marketing world to calculate the impact of media campaigns.
 Aside from helping understand the effect of general media campaigns, the technique can be used to measure the effects of pricing, promotions and events such as product launches.
 Getting this holistic view is one of the main advantages of MMM.
 More recently, the multi-touch attribution (MTA) model has been favoured over the media mix model.
 The MTA model provides the more detailed, necessary insights into customer journeys within specific channels and campaigns.
 This is a more granular approach than the general, channel-level MMM.
 But, MMM is far from outdated.
 The MTA model falls short for offline channels such as television or radio advertising, as most of this data is not available at an individual level.
 MMM plays an important role in determining the impact of these channels, and herein lies its continued relevance.

+At Objective Partners, we specialize in MMM.
+Our custom model is included in our software solution, Objective Platform.
 This blog will discuss when to use MMM, how to set up a good media mix model and how to combine the results with those of the MTA model.

 When do I use media mix modelling?